Skip to content

 rpm --import https://artifacts.elastic.co/GPG-KEY-elasticsearch

-• To add the repository configuration for Elasticsearcg, you need to create a new file named /etc/yum.repos.d/elasticsearch.repo and add the following content to it:
+2. Add the RPM repository of Elasticsearch to a new file named /etc/yum.repos.d/elasticsearch.repo and add the following content to it:

 /etc/yum.repos.d/elasticsearch.repo